Void/Reverse Payments, Invoices, & Fees

 If Payment Has Been Made

-Now, let's say there are five fees/fines associated with a record, and those fees/fines total $100.
+Now, let's say there are five fees and fines associated with a record, totaling $100.
 The user enters a partial payment of $60.
-The system has no way to determine which fees/fines the user wants to mark as paid.
+The system has no way to determine which fees or fines the user wants to mark as paid.
 Once the payment is saved to the invoice, the system will display an interface.
-This interface will make the user associate the payment with a fee/fine, and it will keep doing that until the balance of the payment is used up.
-Once done, the system in the General Ledger area will show those fees/fines as being paid and show the remaining fees/fines with a balance.
+This interface will make the user associate the payment with a fee or fine, and it will continue to do so until the payment balance is exhausted.
+Once done, the system in the General Ledger area will show those fees and fines as being paid and show the remaining fees and fines with a balance.

 None of the above is a concern unless the municipality allows partial payments.
 If only payment in full is accepted, the partial payment system will not be needed.